jorgenmk/ntn-docs/readme.md

 ```
 This creates a 2025-09-19 folder. `cd 2025-09-19` and run `./install.sh`.

-For now you can answer yes to all questions.
-After installation reboot may be requested, which should be performed to load updated firmware into the SDR radio.
+For a default lab setup, you can answer ‘yes’ to all prompts.
+After installation, a reboot may be requested; perform the reboot so the updated SDR firmware is loaded.

-### ENodeB Configuration
+### eNodeB Configuration

 The configuration file we are interested in is located here: `/root/enb/config/enb.cfg`

+This file controls the LTE/NTN cell configuration used by the Callbox eNodeB process.

 This is a symbolic link to one of the files in `/root/enb/config/`.
 These files have descriptive names, like enb-nbiot-catm1.cfg representing a configuration with one Cat-M1 cell and one nb-iot cell.